jasonatoledo/Python-SQL_surfs_up/README.md

 The results were as a person would expect - June had a higher average/mean temperature and a higher max temperature, while December had a lower average/mean temperature with a lower min and max temperature.
 Surprisingly, the max temperature was only 2 degrees F lower and the mean/average was only 3 degrees lower.
 This means the climate in the areas observed stays fairly consistent throughout the seasons, which is definitely not the norm in the contiguous United States.

-### 2 Additional queries that could add more weather information
+### 2 Additional queries that could add more weather information:

 1) We could add a groupby for the stations to better understand the summary statistics by station, something similar to the module, such as session.query(Measurement.station, func.count(Measurement.station)).group_by(Measurement.station) + the additional information that is being researched